microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 ### Arrays

 Within QIR, arrays are represented and passed around as a pointer to an opaque LLVM structure, `%Array`.
-How to represent array data, i.e. what that pointer points to, is at the discretion of the runtime.
+How array data is represented, i.e., what that pointer points to, is at the discretion of the runtime.
 All array manipulations, including item access, hence need to be performed by invoking the corresponding runtime function(s).

 Because LLVM does not provide any mechanism for type-parameterized functions, runtime library routines that provide access to array elements return byte